elevationtools/mako/README.md

 ## Example Usage Scenario

-Imagine a repository with the following structure:
+First, imagine a repository with the following structure:
 ```
 repo_root
 ├── .git